cartesi/machine-solidity-step/README.md

 # Cartesi RISC-V Solidity Emulator

 The Cartesi RISC-V Solidity Emulator is the on-chain host implementation of the Cartesi Machine Specification.
-The libraries and contracts are written in Solidity, and the testing scripts are written in Solidity (with the help of [Foundry](https://github.com/foundry-rs/foundry)).
+The libraries and contracts are written in Solidity, and the testing scripts are written in Solidity (with the help of [Foundry](https://github.com/foundry-rs/foundry)). **_Do not recommend running `forge` command directly, as there are many scripts and templates working together.
+Please use `make` instead._**

 For Cartesi's design to work, this implementation must have the exact transition function as the off-chain [Cartesi RISC-V Emulator](https://github.com/cartesi/machine-emulator), meaning that if given the same initial state (s[i]) both implementation's step functions should reach a bit by bit consistent state s[i + 1].